 • Gartner projects that by the end of 2026, organizations using AI-augmented automation will reduce operational costs by 30% on average compared to manual processes.

-A developer can automate anything with code.
-A business leader needs tools that:
+A developer can automate almost anything with code.
+A business leader needs automation that:

 • Connect to the software you already use (CRM, ERP, helpdesk)